Health reimbursement account: Disadvantages

 A sole proprietor can employ a spouse who actually helps the business.
 The employer would need to establish a W-2 to make the spouse's employment legitimate.
 The health care can be run through the business and save the family, on average, $3,000 each year.
-As small businesses look to reduce costs, especially medical, the HRA can be a great tool that has been used by all too few since the 1954 tax law.
+Small businesses looking to reduce costs, especially medical costs, can use the HRA.

 HRAs are treated as group health plans and subject to the Medicare secondary payment (MSP).
 HRAs are subject to the provisions regardless of whether or not they have an end-of-year carry-over feature.

 Standalone HRAs not offered in conjunction with a High Deductible Health Plan are subjected to restrictions starting in 2014.
 The law now essentially bans the existence of most such HRAs, as a health plan with maximum benefit limit.